rafftod/rvr_ros/README.md

 This repository contains everything needed to use ARGoS and ROS to run experiments with the Sphero RVR, with additional sensors ([Terabee Teraranger Multiflex](https://www.terabee.com/shop/lidar-tof-multi-directional-arrays/teraranger-multiflex/) and [YDLIDAR X4](https://www.ydlidar.com/products/view/5.html)).

-It also includes a foraging behaviour and the basics of mapping.
+It also includes a basic foraging behaviour.

 This environment has been tested with the following environment :